ENG 101 ENGLISH COMPOSITION I / 3 credits

 An introductory course designed to teach students how to read and interpret Shakespeare.
 Prerequisite/corequisite: ENG 102.

 ENG 290 SURVEY OF BRITISH LITERATURE I / 3 credits

-This course surveys major British literary works from Beowulf through the Augustan age of the 18th century, with emphasis on the British interpretation and appropriation of the Western literary tradition.
-The reading includes Beowulf, Chaucer, medieval romance, Renaissance epic, drama, and poetry, and Restoration and 18th century satire.
-Prerequisite: ENG 102 and either 110, 203, 210, 211, 212 or 215.
+Survey of major British literary works from Beowulf through to the 18th century, with emphasis on the British interpretation and appropriation of the Western literary tradition.
+Readings include Beowulf; Chaucer; medieval romance; Renaissance epic, drama, and poetry; and Restoration and 18th century satire.
+Prerequisite: ENG 102 and either 110, 203, 210, 211, 212, or 215.